2D Transformation in Computer Graphics Solved Examples

 The mathematical expression for pure scaling is:

-Coordinate Transformations Geometric Transformation of 2D objects which are well-defined with respect to a Global Coordinate System, that is say the World Coordinate System (WCS).
+Coordinate Transformations Geometric Transformation of 2D objects which are well-defined concerning a Global Coordinate System, that is say the World Coordinate System (WCS).
 It often found convenient to define quantities concerning a Local Coordinate System that also called Model Coordinate System or User Coordinate System (UCS).

 An affine transformation involving only translation, rotation and reflection preserves the length and angle between two lines.
 All two-dimensional transformations where each of the transformed coordinates x and y’ is a linear function of the original coordinates x & y as:

 where A1, B1, C1 are parameters fixed for a given transformation type.